-The import statistics obtained from the South African Revenue Service (SARS) indicated that the volume of alleged dumped imports from Thailand account for 92 per cent of the total imports of the like product during the period of investigation for dumping.
+The import statistics obtained from the South African Revenue Services (SARS) indicated that the volume of dumped imports from Thailand account for 98 per cent of the total imports of the like product during the period of investigation for dumping.

-2.1.4 Country of origin/export
+2.1.5 Country of origin/export

-The subject product originates in and is exported from Thailand.
+The subject product is exported from Thailand.

-2.1.5 Application/end use
+2.1.6 Application/end use

-The SACU product is also used for internal walling and ceiling applications, viz. drywall and partitioning, used in office, shopping malls and housing walls and ceilings.
+The product is used for internal walling and ceiling applications, viz. drywall and partitioning, used in office, shopping malls and housing walls and ceilings.

-2.1.6 Production process
+2.1.7 Production process